Oops! Something went wrong while submitting the form.

 Tornado has built-in package for WebSockets that can be easily used with coroutines to achieve concurrency, here is one example:

 One can use a WebSocket client application to connect to the server, message can be any integer.
 After processing, the client receives the result if the integer is prime or not.
+Here is one more example of actual async features of Tornado.
+Many will find it similar to Golang’s Goroutine and channels.

 In this example, we can start worker(s) and they will listen to the 'tornado.queue'.
 This queue is asynchronous and very similar to the asyncio package.